 Staging can be run multiple times so that most of the data is copied to the target before migration.
 This minimizes the actual migration time and application downtime.

 Migrate stops the application on the source cluster and recreates its resources on the target cluster.
-You have the option of migrating the workload without stopping the application.
+Optionally, you can migrate the workload without stopping the application.